astriante/hullradar/README.md

 ## 1. Why this was built (The Problem)

-monitoring things like structural stress, micro-meteoroid hits, or tiny leaks on a spacecraft hull usually turns into a huge engineering headache:
+monitoring things like structural stress, micro-meteoroid hits, or tiny leaks on a spacecraft hull usually turns into a huge engineering problem :

 - **cabling weight :** running wires for data and power adds way too much deadweight, and every extra kilo counts.